-Here at Cordcutting.com, we think pretty highly of the current generation of streaming boxes, including the Roku 4.
+Here at Cordcutting.com, we think pretty highly of the current generation of streaming boxes, including the Roku Ultra.
 Roku and its competitors are great ways to organize your paid content subscriptions and get them all in one place.
 But Roku is about more than just watching Netflix and Hulu – its channel selection also features a small army of free apps, which will let you watch content without that monthly subscription fee.
+The best free Roku channels are free to both download and to use, and won’t come after you for subscription fees or per-viewing costs.

 There are a lot of free channels on Roku (including one for just about every church under the sun), but a few channels stand out from the rest.
-We’re counting down the best of Roku’s free offerings here.
+That’s why we’re counting down the best free Roku channels here.
 When we say free, we mean free: these channels are all free to download and free to use.
 A couple have paid tiers, but we evaluated only the free options when determining which channels made the list.

 So dive in – and if we left out a favorite of yours, sound off in the comments!